 The log files are written to the log-files/ directory under the output/ directory.
-The log files can be used for QC and inspection of Cohiba results.
+The log files can be used for QC and inspection of COHIBA results.
+See Figure 6.2 for a quick overview of the available log files.